Kernix13/vision-grid-express/README.md

 ## Use of AI

+ChatGPT writes better copy than I do.
 ChatGPT was used for the following:

 1. I asked ChatGPT for help on project ideas.
 I told it that I was interested in guitar, outdoor photography, camping, hiking, orienteering, and a few other hobbies.
 It suggested ideas for each hobby and the Unsplash idea was the most interesting to me.
 2. It generated the "Project Structure" code block above.